-CV axles are most commonly used on the front-wheel-drive vehicles to transfer engine power from the transaxle to the wheels.
-Some all-wheel-drive vehicles with independent rear suspensions also use CV axles to transfer engine power from the rear differential to the wheels.
+CV axles are most commonly used on the front-wheel-drive vehicles to transfer engine power to the wheels.
+Some all-wheel-drive vehicles and rear-wheel-drive vehicles with independent rear suspensions also use CV axles to transfer engine power to the wheels.

-This is almost never done.
-For whatever reason, whether using OE parts or aftermarket, pre-assembled CV axles generally cost about the same (or often less) as single CV joints.
-99% of the time, if a joint has failed, a new axle will be recommended.
+99% of the time, if a CV joint has failed, a new axle will be recommended.
+For whatever reason, whether using OE parts or aftermarket, pre-assembled CV axles generally cost about the same (or often less) as single CV joint cost.

 General Cost of CV Joint Issues

-Some examples of the cost to replace axle on some common vehicles using $100 labor rate are as follows:
+Some more specific examples of the cost to replace a CV joint or axle on some common vehicles using a $100 per hour labor rate are as follows:

 For many years, depending on the vehicle, new axles were only available through dealer sources and only remanufactured axles were commonly available in the aftermarket.
 Most of the time, a new axle is the best choice, but looking at the CV joint pricing differences above – many times, it comes down to cost.

 In the last few years, there is much better availability for new aftermarket axles on many vehicles.
-Usually, there isn’t much of a price difference between new and remanufactured, and if a new axle is available, that’s usually the best choice.
+Usually, there isn’t much of a price difference between a new and a remanufactured aftermarket CV axle, and if a new axle is available, that’s usually the best choice.